bennytemmerman/toha/content/notes/splunk/SPL/index.md

 <div style="display: block; width: 100%; max-width: none;">
 {{< note >}}
 > Most queries are tested on my onprem homelab servers.
 Sometimes rights might be limited for example in SplunkCloud for "| rest" queries.
+> Using tstats is faster to search in large datapools.
 {{< /note >}}
 <!-- Troubleshooting:  -->
 {{< note title="Troubleshooting:" >}}